-It is the responsibility of the Vice President for Student Affairs or a designee to determine when a situation should be deemed a significant emergency.
-In those cases, the Vice President for Student Affairs or a designee will determine the appropriate segments of the campus community to receive a notification.
-The Vice President for Student Affairs or a designee will consult with other relevant campus leaders (may include: President, Director of Communications, Director for Campus Safety, Director for Residential Education and Housing), make a final determination about the content to be conveyed, and initiate the notification system.
+Once the emergency is confirmed and based on its nature, the Vice President for Student Affairs or a designee will determine the appropriate segments of the campus community to receive a notification.
+The Vice President for Student Affairs or a designee will consult with other relevant campus leaders (may include: President, Director of Communications, Director for Campus Safety, Senior Director for Residential Education and Housing), make a final determination about the content to be conveyed, and initiate the notification system.
 As the event unfolds, or when the threat is mitigated, the Vice President for Student Affairs or a designee will work with Campus Safety to send further instruction messages or an "all clear" message.